Peeling back the shrouded image, Exhumation is a reanimation of long lost desire.

 Composed of various image-making processes, Exhumation is a work that employs various techniques including mordançage, to peel the emulsion off of the base of the film.
 For her assistance with this technique, i am indebted to Eva Kolcze.
 Mark Savoia provides a driving and decaying original score.
 This work is a continuation of my use of Super 16mm, as well as an initial phase of my rotoscoping and animation technique research.

-Premieres at BFI Flare, British Film Institute, London, March 2018
+Presented at 32nd BFI Flare London LGBT Film Festival, British Film Institute, London, March 2018

 Presented at Inside Out Toronto LGBT Film Festival, May 2018

 Presented at 33rd Lovers Film Festival – Torino LGBTQI Visions, Torino, May 2018